alice-and-eve/2023/index.md

 <img src="assets/MarielleStoelinga.jpeg" alt="Profile Photo Mariëlle Stoelinga" class="profile-img">
 </div>
 <div class="invited-bio">
-Prof. Dr. Mariëlle Stoelinga is a professor of risk management, both at the Radboud University Nijmegen, and the University of Twente, in the Netherlands.
+Mariëlle Stoelinga is a professor of risk management, both at the Radboud University Nijmegen, and the University of Twente, in the Netherlands.
 She leads PrimaVera, a large collaborative project on Predictive Maintenance in the Dutch National Science Agenda NWA.
 She also received a prestigious ERC consolidator grant.

 Further  Stoelinga is the scientific programme leader  Risk Management Master, a part-time MSc programme for professionals.
 She holds an MSc and a PhD degree from Radboud University Nijmegen, and has spent several years as a post-doc at the University of California at Santa Cruz, USA.